 8.1 Bilateral contracts with industry

-Bosch (Germany) ordered from us some support for the design and implementation of the tanh function in fixed-point and floating-point arithmetics (choice of formats and parameters, possibility of various compromises speed/accuracy/range depending on application needs, etc.)
+Bosch (Germany) ordered from us some support for the design and implementation of square root algorithms in fixed-point and floating-point arithmetics (participants: Claude-Pierre Jeannerod and Jean-Michel Muller).

 9 Partnerships and cooperations